picodata/tarantool-module/README.md

 capi_connection = net_box:new(3306)
 ```

-In plainer language: create a space named `capi_test`, and make a connection to self named `capi_connection`.
+In plain language: create a space named `capi_test`, and make a connection to self named `capi_connection`.

 Leave the client running.
-It will be necessary to enter more requests later.
+It will be used to enter more requests later.

 #### Easy